ssharshavardhan/Infra/README.md

     *Sort files by least recently used

-2. Sort the files on Desktop
+2. Sort the files on Desktop (stores them into respective folders on Desktop)

     *Sort based on valid extensions